telefonicaid/netphony-topology/README.md

     cd target
  ```

- To launch a Topology module with BGP-LS import and RECONF COP export (be sure to be in the target directory):
+ For example, to launch a Topology module with BGP-LS import and RECONF COP export (be sure to be in the target directory):
   ```
  sudo java -Dlog4j.configurationFile=log4j2.xml  -jar topology-1.3.2-shaded.jar TMConfiguration_BGPLSreader_COPwriter.xml
   ```
+ Sample configuration files are included.

 ## Logging
 The software is built using the slf4j, Simple Logging Facade for Java (SLF4J), which serves as a facade  for various logging frameworks (e.g. java.util.logging, logback, log4j) allowing the end final to plug in the desired logging framework at deployment time.
 See  http://www.slf4j.org/manual.html for more details.